AnneHeleneHolmen/MakeJavascriptDocs/readme.md

 <td>
 </td>
 <td>
-The start of new lines within comments
+The start of new lines that are part of descriptions
 </td>
 </tr>
 <tr>